Additional Details about the Every Kid in a Park Annual 4th Grade Pass

 Also, some facilities and activities on Federal recreation lands (including those mentioned above) are managed by private concessionaires.
 The concessionaires charge for their services as any private company does and the Pass is not valid for their services.

 10. Can lost or stolen passes be replaced?
-Is there a way that the numbers be tracked?
+Is there a way that the serial numbers can be tracked?

 No. Due to privacy and logistical considerations, passes cannot be replaced if lost or stolen; a new voucher or pass must be accessed by going to the Every Kid in a Park website and completing the activities to obtain a new paper voucher.